unnus/unnus/content/medical/little-known-chiropractic-marketing-ideas-2020-examples.md

 Confidental™ outlook theme will look something like:

 ![Creative Process Exercise ](/assets/images/creative-process.jpg "Creative Process Exercise ")
 After that, you can hand this art direction to your designer and your visual identity will be tailored to your practice.
-No one can claim your visual identity in the market

 And best of all, your identity carries with it **meaning**.
 It’s not a “yet-another-chiro-brand” kind of work.